Alerts

 Fire Services

-Firefighters receive National Fire Protection Association (NFPA) 1001 certified training through the Alberta fire training school “Fire etc.” at Lakeland College in Vermillion.
-These courses are offered by Okotoks Fire, surrounding departments or at the school.
-Okotoks firefighters are also certified through the Alberta College of Paramedics to a minimum of Emergency Medical Responder (EMR).
-All firefighters are also certified as Emergency Medical Technicians (EMTs) and/or Paramedics (PCP).
+Firefighters receive National Fire Protection Association (NFPA) 1001 certified training.
+Okotoks firefighters are also certified through the Alberta College of Paramedics to a minimum of Emergency Medical Responder (EMR) for part-time staff and Paramedics (PCP) for full-time staff.
 Firefighters also attend weekly training sessions to maintain fire fighting and medical skills, and are tested annually to ensure that they continue to meet the department's standards.

 Okotoks Fire Chief Trevor Brice